ConservationInternational/ShinyCam/README.md

 |   |   ├── server.R
 |   |   └── ui.R
 |   ├── rscripts
-|   ├── pyscripts
-|   └── notebooks
+|
 └──
 ```

-**Application Backend:** Data processing and calculation of relevant metrics is carried out using Python scripts contained in `pyscripts` folder.
+**Application Backend:** Data processing and calculation of relevant metrics is carried out using R scripts contained in ` ` folder.
 See [README](https://github.com/ConservationInternational/ShinyCam/tree/master/pyscripts) file in `pyscripts` folder for more information.

 **Application Frontend:** The user interface of the app is created using R and the Shiny web framework - corresponding scripts for which are found in `LeafletApp` folder.
 See [README](https://github.com/ConservationInternational/ShinyCam/tree/master/ShinyApps/LeafletApp) file in `LeafletApp` folder for more information.